 Notice what I said?
 I flag every one of them as spam.

 If I do it, I’m sure a lot of other people do it, too.
 This is why this is not a long-term strategy - enough spam complaints, and your email provider will shut you down.

 RELATED READING: Lead Generation Services: 3 Things to Know Before Signing a Contract

 Should You Buy Leads?

 The problem with lead generation companies, for the most part, is that they are temporary.
-You might get the leads, but you’re not attracting the leads - the company is.
+You might get the leads, but you’re not attracting the leads - the lead generation company is.
 When you stop paying, you stop getting leads.

-Think of lead generation as a pipeline.
+Think of B2B lead generation as a pipeline.
 When you pay a lead generation company to deliver leads, you're renting their pipeline and having them turn the faucet on.
 When you stop paying them, they turn the faucet off.
 In this case, the cash you shell out for these services is not a long-term asset.
 The benefits don't live on after the cash is expended.

-A Better Long-Term Alternative
+A Better Lead Generation Model for Long-Term Growth

 The upside is that you own the source of the leads, so you control the price per lead, to an extent.
 And, the money you invest in building the engine can pay dividends multiple times over, rather than one-off purchases of leads.

 The downside is that it takes a lot of work, and most companies are used to paying for leads and calling it a day.
 They don’t have the infrastructure or human capital to build a lead generation engine.